rossta/rossta.github.com/source/blog/2016-11-09-make-your-rails-app-a-progressive-web-app.html.md

 treats in great detail:

 * [The Service Worker Lifecycle](https://developers.google.com/web/fundamentals/instant-and-offline/service-worker/lifecycle)

+For some open-source abstractions for implementing Service Worker fetching and caching strategies, checkout out [SW-Toolbox](https://github.com/GoogleChrome/sw-toolbox) and [SW-Precache](https://github.com/GoogleChrome/sw-precache) from the Google Chrome team.

 Of course, we've only covered the getting started part of our journey with Progressive Web Apps.
 I've left out a lot of fun parts like decided how to implement